 - This camera is designed for indoor video surveillance.
-The operating temperature range is 0°C to +40°C. - Avoid exposure to direct sunlight and do not locate the camera near any heat sources. - Incorrect installation may cause undesirable "blind spots", zones that are not visible to the camera's operator. - Avoid exposure to high humidity. - Do not locate the camera near any electrical appliances which can be electromagnetic transmitters. - When installing the camera, be convinced of possibility of free laying connecting cables. - Avoid unstable installation, which may allow exposure to high vibration.
-This may reduce motion detection performance and image crispness in whole.
+The operating temperature range is -40°C to +50°C. - Avoid exposure to direct sunlight and do not locate the camera near any heat sources. - Incorrect installation may cause undesirable "blind spots", zones that are not visible to the camera's operator. - Do not locate the camera near any electrical appliances which can be electromagnetic transmitters. - When installing the camera, be convinced of possibility of free laying connecting cables. - Avoid unstable installation, which may allow exposure to high vibration.
+This may reduce motion detection performance and image crispness in whole. - Cameras in video surveillance system should be installed so that probability of their damage or viewing direction changing or any other unauthorized action was excluded.

-- Cameras in video surveillance system should be installed so that probability of their damage or viewing direction changing or any other unauthorized action was excluded. - The viewing direction should be clearly determined at the moment of the camera's installation.
+• The viewing direction should be clearly determined at the moment of the camera's installation.